unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial15.md

 }
 ```

-Finally, we define the update proposal for the translation:
+We define a similar proposal for the translation.
 ```scala mdoc:silent
 case class TranslationUpdateProposal(stddev: Double)
     extends ProposalGenerator[Sample]